MaciejWolf/ExamForge/.ai/backlog/seed-test-sessions/deterministic-randomization/plan.md

 - Need deterministic behavior without changing the existing API
 - `materializeTemplate` already accepts optional `randomSelector` and `answerShuffler` parameters

+**📌 NOTE:**
+This plan does NOT create test sessions.
+It only sets up the infrastructure for deterministic randomization.
+Actual test session creation happens in the `seed-active-sessions` and `seed-completed-sessions` plans, which depend on this implementation.

 Tasks:
 - [ ] add-seeded-rng-utility
     - [ ] Install `seedrandom` package